Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Introduction

 \subsection{Main results}

-In what follows, $M$ designates a 2-dimensional, complete, minimal surface embedded in $\R^3$ with finite total curvature with a unit normal vector field $\nu$, which is also non-degenerate in the sense \eqref{nondeg}.
+In what follows, $M$ designates a complete, minimal surface with finite total curvature embedded in $\R^3$, which is also non-degenerate in the sense \eqref{nondeg}.
 For the moment we assume that the order in the ends \eqref{a_ks} is strict, namely